Article Visibility & Permissions

 HelpSite offers a variety of options for setting up your knowledge base site (or multiple sites).
 For example, a site can be setup as public, requiring a shared password, or requiring each visitor to be logged in with their own email address and password.
 You can learn more about our privacy/visibility options for your help site.

-In addition to our site-level permission options, we also offer article-level permission options so you have control over which articles are visible to which users.
+In addition to our site-level visibility options, we also offer article-level permission options so you have control over which articles are visible to which users.

 For sites set to any of the following privacy options: